wandb/wandb/CONTRIBUTING.md

 We use [protocol buffers](https://developers.google.com/protocol-buffers) to communicate from the user process to the `wandb` backend process.

-If you update any of the `.proto` files in `wandb/proto`, you'll need to:

-- Now you can run the proto action to build the protocol buffer files.
+If you update any of the `.proto` files in `wandb/proto`, you will need to build the protocol buffer files:
 ```shell
 nox -t proto
 ```

-Note: you only need to do that if you change any of our protocol buffer files.

 #### Adding a new setting